 Protect the plants from birds by covering them with netting or fleece.
 Scarecrows and bird-scaring mechanisms work for a while, but the most reliable method of protection is to cover plants with horticultural fleece or mesh.

-The fruit is ready from late July to August, when it is soft and detaches easily from the tree.
-Harvest and transport apricots carefully, to avoid bruising.
+Apricots are ready to pick from late July to August – ripe fruits are soft and detach easily from the tree.
+Pick and handle them carefully, to avoid bruising.

-Apricots can only be stored for a few days so are best consumed immediately – straight from the tree.
-Alternatively, they can be dried or made into preserves.
+Apricots are best eaten straight away, and can only be stored for a few days.
+Alternatively they can be be dried or made into preserves.